AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 brand new and shiny AngularJS 1.5 Component file.
 As I was also using this exercise to learn TypeScript, I guess you can imagine the consequences…

-For the record I have been using AngularJS to create enterprise applications for a while, but in Javascript.
+For the record I have been using AngularJS to create enterprise applications for a while, but in javaScript.
 So translating standard element directives into the new component structure was an easy refactor.

 However, the TypeScript version posed a few more challenges.
 This article will show you how to use TypeScript to